 The Benton-Carroll-Salem School District, through the Student Services Office, will offer free developmental screening for children ages 3 and 4 residing in the B-C-S school district.
 This will take place in November, 2016 at the Carroll Township Hall, 11080 W. Toussaint East Road, Oak Harbor.

 Screenings will be by appointment only and offered from 8:00 am – 11:00 am.
 Each appointment will last approximately 1 hour and 15 minutes.
 The purpose of the screening is to provide reassurance to parents and answer questions regarding their child’s development.
 This screening is not for children currently enrolled in Kindergarten.
-Call the BCS Office of Student Services Office at 419-898-3280 to schedule an appointment.

 Appointments can be made by calling the Student Services Office at 419-898-3280.
 Also on November 20, the Ottawa County Board of Developmental Disabilities will offer free developmental screenings for children ages 0-3 at the Carroll Township Hall.
 Residents of Ottawa County who have a child ages 0-3 and suspect that the child has delays (including but not limited to speech, social, motor or cognitive) should call 567-262-3141 to set up an appointment either on this date or in the future.